 Our work: Learning Differences and the Future of Special Education

-All people need access to learning opportunities that expand their ability to engage fully in life.
-The initiative for Learning Differences and the Future of Special Education supports and cultivates breakthrough research, policy innovation, and inclusive leadership development that significantly improve opportunities for children with diverse learning needs.
+Like all people, diverse learners need access to learning opportunities that expand their ability to engage fully in life.
+The initiative for Learning Differences and the Future of Special Education bridges the gap between research, innovation, practice, and policy to enable children with learning differences to thrive in their communities and beyond.

 The Challenge

-Further, special education research has historically been siloed with minimal links to psychiatry, general education, neuroscience, learning sciences, technology, humanities, and policy.
+Further, research about learning differences has historically been siloed with minimal links to psychiatry, general education, neuroscience, learning sciences, technology, humanities, and policy.
 As a result, there is a shortage of innovative solutions that draw upon multiple disciplines, despite the catalytic potential of new technologies.
-Only a handful of major research universities are working on interdisciplinary discovery and development.
-At the same time, rapid advances in the learning sciences, educational implementation research, and growing agency from disability communities who are increasingly mobilizing is helping to frame a new agenda for the design and support of learning through infancy, childhood, and adolescence.
+Only a few major research universities are working on interdisciplinary discovery and development.
+Rapid advances in learning science, implementation research, and systems change enable new ways to realize the potential of children with learning differences.

 Faculty Directors